jaapieaapie1/csv-converter/README.md

 A high-performance, memory-efficient CSV to newline-delimited JSON (NDJSON) converter written in Rust.
 This tool automatically detects CSV formats and streams data to handle files of any size.

+## Why NDJSON instead of JSON
+Well, with NDJSON (each object being on a new line instead of being in 1 json array) it's significantly easier to proces rows in batches/in parellel because you can buffer your reads of disk and paralise the json deserialization.

 ## Features

 - **Automatic Format Detection**: Automatically detects delimiter (comma, semicolon, tab, pipe), quote characters, and line terminators